 Ayurveda offers a wealth of practical knowledge on how to live a meaningful and healthy life.
 This training investigates Ayurvedic psychology, and also examines the impact and importance of yogic practices such as meditation, pranayama, and mantra in helping us see the patterns of our minds.
-According to Ayurveda, when are born we are natural expressions of innocence, curiosity, and connection and we need to back to cultivate these three main qualities of the mind to achieve clarity and understand our true nature.
+According to Ayurveda, when we are born we are natural expressions of innocence, curiosity, and connection and we need to go back to cultivate these three main qualities of the mind to achieve clarity and understand our true nature.

 Yoga Practices to Balance Doshas

 Ayurveda and yoga are often called sister sciences, and they are designed to be practiced together.
 Early part of our training in the mornings is dedicated to yoga, pranayama, meditation to balance the qualities of the doshas as per the season and/or time of the day.
 A vata-, pitta- or kapha-balancing practice is taught that will give you tools to integrate Ayurveda into your own daily yoga routine.

 Credits from this training can be applied towards the 300 hour Yoga Alliance training, leading to 500 hour certification.
 This training can also be applied towards continuing education credits required to maintain your status as a Registered Yoga Teacher.

 - Friday June 26, 2020, Saturday June 27, 2020, Sunday June 28, 2020

 - Friday July 10, 2020, Saturday July 11, 2020, Sunday July 12, 2020

 - Friday August 7, 2020, Saturday August 8, 2020, Sunday August 9, 2020